Hisham-cs/FinGuide/README.md

 ## Troubleshooting

-- Installation Issues: If the app doesn't install, ensure your OS meets the system requirements.
+- **Installation Issues:** If the app doesn't install, ensure your OS meets the system requirements
+- **Login Problems**: Check your internet connection or reset your password
+-

 ## Delete a file